ZZaner67/CMPS-4143/Assignments/P01/README.md

 - Make sure to have rsc.io/sampler downloaded on the PC

 To run:
-- Execute "go run main.go" in the terminal
+- Execute `go run main.go` in the terminal